OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: Applications

+Despite \method's qualification in providing unified support to various downstream applications to get rid of ad-hoc models and corpus, a more challenging topic is to reduce task-specific annotations, which can be expensive in business deployment.

+Take affiliation prediction as an example, a common approach is to train a $k$-class classifier for $k$ given candidate institutions.
+However, as the progress of science, new universities, laboratories and companies emerge and to incorporate them into the pool may require re-annotating and re-training of the classifier with considerably high cost.

+In light of the recent prompt-based~\cite{liu2021gpt} zero-shot and few-shot advances of large-scale pre-trained language models such as GPT-3~\cite{brown2020language}, in this section we also explore the potential of applying \method to zero-shot applications in academic mining.
+We discover that \method works surprisingly well on some fundamental applications, such as paper tagging, venue/affiliation prediction, and generation tasks such as title generation.
+We will first introduce how we implement the zero-shot inference on \method, and then the details of our applications.
-Although not using unidirectional decoder structure like GPT-3, we find that the bidirectional encoder-based OAG-BERT is also capable of decoding entities based on the knowledge it learned during the pre-training process.
-We develop a simple extension to the Masked Language Model (MLM) to achieve that.

-In MLM, the token prediction task in the pre-training process can be seen as maximizing the probability of masked input tokens.
-It treats the predictions for each token as independent processes.
-The target can be denoted as maximizing $ \sum_{w\in \textit{masked}}\log P(w|\mathcal{C}) $, where \textit{masked} is the collection of masked tokens and $\mathcal{C}$ denotes contexts, which represents the inputs of MLM, including both input tokens and position information.

-In the entity decoding process, we cannot ignore the dependencies between tokens in each entity, which requires us to jointly consider the probability of all tokens in one entity as following $ \log P(w_1,w_2,...,w_l|\mathcal{C}) $, where $l$ is the entity length and $w_i$ is the $i$-th token in the entity.
+\vpara{\method's zero-shot inference strategies.} Although not using a unidirectional decoder structure like GPT-3, we find that the bidirectional encoder-based \method is also capable of decoding entities based on the knowledge it learned during pre-training.
+A running-example is provided in Figure~\ref{fig:decode-process}.
+In MLM, the token prediction can be seen as maximizing the probability of masked input tokens, treating predictions on each token independently by maximizing $ \sum_{w\in \textit{masked}}\log P(w|\mathcal{C}) $, where \textit{masked} is the collection of masked tokens and $\mathcal{C}$ denotes contexts.
+But in entity decoding, we cannot ignore the dependencies between tokens in each entity, and thus need to jointly consider the probability of all tokens in one entity as following $ \log P(w_1,w_2,...,w_l|\mathcal{C}) $, where $l$ is the entity length and $w_i$ is the $i$-th token in the entity.
 As MLM is not unidirectional model, the decoding order for the tokens in one entity can be arbitrary.
 Suppose the decoding order is $w_{i_1},w_{i_2},...,w_{i_l}$, where $i_1,i_2,...,i_l$ is a permutation of $1,2,...,l$.
 Then the prediction target can be reformed as maximizing

+As the solution space is getting larger as $l$ increases, we adopt the following two strategies to determine the decoding order: